deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 With Delta Chat you can message anyone if you know their e-mail address.
 They can read and reply with their standard e-mail app without signing up anywhere or installing anything.
-However, we finally a popular complaint with which e-mails are shown as contact requests.
+However, we finally addressed a popular complaint regarding which e-mails are shown as contact requests.
-You will now by default only see messages as contact requests if the other side sent a Delta Chat message.
-Normal e-mails will not show up unless they are a direct reply to a chat message that you sent before.
+You will now by default only see e-mails as contact requests if the other side sent a Delta Chat message.
+Non-Chat e-mails will not show up unless they are a direct reply to a chat message that you sent before.

 If you want to see both chat and normal e-mails from an accepted contact,